 Are you up for the challenge?

 This event is free and open to the public.
 There is no pre-registration.
 Register on site.
-See REGISTRATION PAGE for more information.
+You can download, complete and sign this one page REGISTRATION FORM Bring it with you and drop it off at the Registration Area.
+Blank registration forms will be available at the Registration Area.
 This event is free thanks to our generous sponsors.
 Donations will be accepted.

 This is a non-competitive hiking event.
 Compete only against yourself.
 We don’t post results or track results by any category.
 We want you to enjoy the beauty of the Twin Valley Trail and our local parks without having to race against others.

 Who should participate?
 This event is designed for people who have hiking experience and wish to challenge themselves with an endurance hike.
 This event is not for people who have always wanted to try hiking or for those with no hiking experience.
 If you are interested in becoming a hiker or participating in training hikes check out www.daytonhikers.org